 |Lower End||Upper End|

 Rewards Programs: Under 22 U.S.C.
 2708, the Department has the authority to operate rewards programs that are critical to combating international terrorism, narcotics trafficking, war crimes, and transnational organized crime.
-The Rewards for Justice Program offers rewards for information leading to the arrest or conviction in any country of persons responsible for acts of international terrorism against U.S. persons or property, or to the location of key terrorist leaders.
-See further details at .
+The Rewards for Justice (RFJ) is a 21st Century national security tool that is leveraged by the White House, the Department of State, and interagency partners throughout the U.S. Government.
+In 2020, RFJ became an office commensurate with its level of increased responsibilities.
+RFJ’s traditional mission since the 1980’s, counterterrorism, was dramatically expanded by Congress in 2017 to include countering malicious cyber activity and Democratic People’s Republic of Korea sanctions violators, essentially tripling the size of RFJ’s mandate and scope of the program.
+See further details at www.rewardsforjustice.net.
 The Narcotics Rewards Program has the authority to offer rewards for information leading to the arrest or conviction in any country of persons committing major foreign violations of U.S. narcotics laws or the killing or kidnapping of U.S. narcotics law enforcement officers or their family members.
 The War Crimes Rewards Program offers rewards for information leading to the arrest, transfer, or conviction of persons indicted by a judge of the International Criminal Tribunal for the former Yugoslavia, the International Criminal Tribunal for Rwanda, or the Special Court of Sierra Leone for serious violations of international humanitarian law.
 The Transnational Organized Crime Rewards Program offers rewards for information leading to the arrest or conviction of significant members of transnational criminal organizations involved in activities that threaten national security, such as human trafficking, and trafficking in arms or other illicit goods.

 Note 13.
 Funds from Dedicated Collections